shopware/docs/resources/tooling/cli/using-watchers.md

 ## Using watchers

-When developing with Shopware, you'll probably notice that changes in JavaScript require commands to build the Administration or Storefront, depending on your change using the following commands:
+When developing with Shopware, you will probably notice that changes in JavaScript require commands to build the Administration or Storefront, depending on your change using the following commands:

 {% tabs %}
 {% tab title="Administration (Composer)" %}